admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 ## Chance

 Fortune hands have a "?
-Chance" button, which draws the top card from the Fortune Deck, plays it immediately, returns the card to to the Deck and shuffles it.
+Chance" button, which draws a random card from the Fortune Deck, plays it immediately and returns the card to to the Deck.

 # Alternative Cards UI
 The system supports [🦋Monarch](https://foundryvtt.com/packages/monarch) as an alternative user interface for card hands.